Allentown Bus Accident Lawyer

 Why Choose Munley Law for Your Bus Accident Case?

 We are proud to be a family law firm from northeastern Pennsylvania.
-For over 60 years, our Allentown personal injury lawyers have fought for victims and their families.
-We know how to take on the big insurance and transportation companies to prove liability, and we always fight to get our clients the maximum payments for their suffering.
-To learn more about the millions we have won for our clients and what it means to have an Allentown school bus accident attorney from Munley Law representing you, schedule your free consultation immediately.
+For nearly 70 years, our Allentown personal injury lawyers have fought for victims and their families.
+We know how to take on the big insurance and transportation companies to prove liability, and we always fight

 In Pennsylvania, a negligence claim has four elements: duty, breach, causation, and compensation.

-- Breach: To prove breach, you must prove that the wrongdoer failed to act according to a specific standard of care.
+• Breach: To prove breach, you must prove that the wrongdoer failed to act according to a specific standard of care.
 Generally, all people must act as a reasonably prudent person would in any given situation.
 If a bus driver crashes because they weren’t paying attention, or if the company fails to maintain their buses as they should, they will have often breached a duty.

-- Causation: causation is simple in theory, but often a complex factual and legal issue.
+• Causation: Causation is simple in theory, but often a complex factual and legal issue.
 You must prove that the breach of a duty, what the wrongdoer did, caused your trauma.
 This can sometimes be difficult when it comes to bodily harm.
 That’s where expert witnesses come in.

-- Compensation: you must also prove that the breach of a duty caused you financial or emotional compensation.
+• Compensation: You must also prove that the breach of a duty caused you financial or emotional compensation.
 This is where we must prove the amount of money involved.

 Bus Crashes Are Legally Complex

-Passengers, the bus driver, the driver of any other vehicle involved, the operating company, policy insurers, any government agency involved in the operation of the vehicle, the company that does the maintenance, and the company that makes any parts (just to name a few) all have a vested interest in the outcome of an collision .
-It’s hard to know which of these parties is responsible for the trauma you suffered.
-An experienced legal representative can help you get to the bottom of it.
+Passengers, the bus driver, the driver of any other vehicle involved, the operating company, policy insurers, any government agency involved in the operation of the vehicle, the company that does the maintenance, and the company that makes any parts (just to name a few) all have a vested interest in the outcome of a collision.

 Lawyers Can Help Settle Your School Bus Accident Claim Without Going to Court